LOKESHk25/Sequence-Detector/README.md

-# Sequence-Detector
+# Write the Verilog HDL code for sequence detector using Moore and Melay state machines and verify with testbench
-Aim
+## Aim
 To design and simulate a sequence detector using both Moore and Mealy state machine models in Verilog HDL, and verify their functionality through a testbench using the Vivado 2023.1 simulation environment.
 The objective is to detect a specific sequence of bits (e.g., 1011) and compare the Moore and Mealy designs.

-Apparatus Required
+## Apparatus Required
 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.
-Procedure
+## Procedure
 Launch Vivado 2023.1:

 Open Vivado and create a new project.